Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 # merge the sales summary with the overall customer data
 data_for_regression = pd.merge(data_for_regression, sales_summary, how = "inner", on = "customer_id")

-# split out data for modelling (loyalty score is present)
+# training set: split out data for modeling (loyalty score is present)
 regression_modelling = data_for_regression.loc[data_for_regression["customer_loyalty_score"].notna()]

-# split out data for scoring post-modelling (loyalty score is missing)
+# test set: split out data for scoring post-modeling (loyalty score is missing)
 regression_scoring = data_for_regression.loc[data_for_regression["customer_loyalty_score"].isna()]

-# for scoring set, drop the loyalty score column (as it is blank/redundant)
+# for the scoring set, drop the loyalty score column (as it is blank/redundant)
 regression_scoring.drop(["customer_loyalty_score"], axis = 1, inplace = True)

 # save our datasets for future use